 We account for income taxes in accordance with ASC 740, "Income Taxes."
 Under ASC 740, deferred tax assets and liabilities are recognized for the estimated future tax consequences of temporary differences and income tax credits.
 Deferred tax assets and liabilities are measured by applying enacted statutory tax rates that are applicable to the future years in which deferred tax assets or liabilities are expected to be settled or realized for differences between the financial statement carrying amounts and the tax bases of existing assets and liabilities.
 Any change in tax rates on deferred tax assets and liabilities is recognized in net income in the period in which the tax rate change is enacted.
 We record a valuation allowance that reduces deferred tax assets when it is "more likely than not" that deferred tax assets will not be realized.
 We are required to establish a valuation allowance for deferred tax assets if, based on the weight of available evidence, it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 Based on available evidence, realization of deferred tax assets is dependent upon the generation of future taxable income.
 We considered projected future taxable income, tax planning strategies, and reversal of taxable temporary differences in making this assessment.
-As such, we have determined that a full valuation allowance is required as of March 31, 2019 and December 31, 2018 and December 31, 2018.
+As such, we have determined that a full valuation allowance is required as of June 30, 2019 and December 31, 2018.
+As a result of a full valuation allowance against our deferred tax assets, a deferred tax liability related to goodwill remains on our condensed consolidated balance sheets at June 30, 2019 and December 31, 2018.
 Due to the tax reform enacted on December 22, 2017, net operating losses generated in taxable years beginning after December 31, 2017 will have an indefinite carryforward period, which will be available to offset future taxable income created by the reversal of temporary taxable differences related to goodwill.
-As a result, we have adjusted the valuation allowance on our deferred tax assets and liabilities at March 31, 2019 and December 31, 2018.
+As a result, we have adjusted the valuation allowance on our d